 2. Legal Defenses

-A person accused under Vehicle Code 14601.3 can challenge the accusation by raising a legal defense.
+A person accused of this offense can challenge the accusation by raising a legal defense.
 A good defense can often get a charge reduced or even dismissed.
 Please note, though, that it is critical for an accused to hire an attorney to get the most effective defense.

-- No notice or knowledge of license suspension;
+- Had no notice or knowledge of license suspension;

 2.1.
 No Notice or Knowledge of License Suspension